jeromerg/NCase/README.md

 #### `AllCombinations`

-As already shown above, `AllCombinations` generates all possbiel property assignments.
+As already shown above, `AllCombinations` generates all possbible property assignments.
 For example:

 <!--# AllCombinations -->
 ```C#